NVIDIA/spark-rapids-benchmarks/nds/README.md

                         https://spark.apache.org/docs/latest/sql-data-sources.html for supported codecs for Spark built-in formats.
 When not specified, the default for the requested output format will be used.
   --delta_unmanaged     Use unmanaged tables for DeltaLake.
 This is useful for testing DeltaLake without leveraging a
                         Metastore service
+  --hive                create Hive external tables for the converted data.
 ```

 Example command to submit via `spark-submit-template` utility: